mivoq/speect/docs/source/api/c/engine/hrg/item.rst

 -------------

-Extract items, item features and item functions by navigating given paths on the HRG structure.
-Paths are strings that are composed from tokens describing the path of the requested item/feature, relative to a given item.
+Extract items, item features and item functions by navigating given paths on the HRG structure (see :ref:`HRG Path topic
+<hrg_paths>`).
+Paths are strings that are composed of period (".")
+separated tokens describing the path of the requested item/feature, relative to a given item.
 The possible tokens are:

 =========   ========
 Token       Meaning